uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec18.md

 -   The resulting iteration is known as the **secant method**.

-## Results

-TODO one plot/table summarising methods so far

 # Reliability

 -   The Newton, modified Newton and secant methods may not always converge for a particular choice of $x^{(0)}$.